Roave/DocbookTool/README.md

 <script>loadDocBookNavigation('My Page Title');</script>
 ```

+The argument passed will be combined with the content of the active tab or page to update the Document's title when a link is selected.

 This JS is necessary if you're making use of Roave's common Twig template.
 If you are not using this template it is your responsibility to ensure navigation works for the structure of your site.